ahawthorne/avahi-aliases/README.md

 ### systemd

 Included is an installer for a systemd service.
-I've only tested this on Fedora 17.

     sudo ./install-systemd
     sudo systemctl <start|stop|restart> avahi-alias.serivce